Hiroaki-K4/PRML/linear_regression_model/README.md

 \end{align*}
 $$

-we can get below equation by completing the square for $w$.
+We can get below equation by completing the square for $w$.

 $$
 E(w)=E(m_N) + \frac{1}{2}(w-m_N)^\intercal A(w-m_N) \tag{37}